Ovidia Yu

 Ovidia Yu (born 1961) is a writer from Singapore who has published award-winning plays and short stories.
 She has won several awards, including the Japanese Chamber of Commerce and Industry Singapore Foundation Culture Award (1996), the National Arts Council (NAC) Young Artist Award (1996) and the Singapore Youth Award (1997).
 She has had more than thirty of her plays produced and is considered one of the most well-known writers in Singapore, according to HarperCollins Publishers.

 Early life

 Yu was born in 1961 to a middle-class family in Singapore.
 Her father was a doctor and her mother was a teacher.
-She attended Methodist Girls' School, where her mother taught, and developed a love for reading and writing at an early age.
+Yu attended Methodist Girls' School, where her mother taught, and developed a love for reading and writing at an early age.
 She became particularly interested in the characters that she read about and would continue their stories in her own 'sequels' to the books.
 She was writing her own short stories by the time she was ten years old.

-Despite her interest in liberal arts, she was pressured into becoming a doctor by her parents and friends at school.
-She originally attended the National University of Singapore in pursuit of a medical degree, but soon dropped out to pursue literature instead.
+Despite her interest in liberal arts, Yu was pressured into becoming a doctor by her parents and friends at school.
+Yu originally attended the National University of Singapore in pursuit of a medical degree, but soon dropped out to pursue literature instead.
 Before publishing any books, she had earned a living by writing scripts for corporate training videos and translating manuals for machinery.